- 100% No Win No Fee

 Supporting Documents for Death Benefit Claims

-• A death certificate and birth certificate
+• A death certificate and a birth certificate

 • Passport